atharva-p/guides/beginner.md

 Use the `len(variableName or data)` to get the length of a string, int, etc

+**Printing multiple lines of string** To create strings that span multiple lines, triple single quotes ''' or triple double quotes """ are used to enclose the string.

 ## Type conversions

 Convert to a string using the `str()` function.
 Similarly use `int()` or `float()` to convert.